yoyoberenguer/EPROM/README.md

 When a mismatch occure, +5v signal is sent to the NE555 pin 2 (Treshold) and set the output Q (pin 3) to a high level +5v (CounterLock signal)
-After 3 retry (address bus A0 - A15 remain unchanged due to the fact that the counter is stopped), the flip flop will count from zero to 3 (NAND connected to pin ~{Q0} and Q1 to valid the count x3) and a low signal will be sent to the NE555 pin 4 (reset) to toggle to NE555 ouput Q pin 3 to zero volt.
+After 3 retry (address bus A0 - A15 remain unchanged due to the fact that the counter is stopped), the flip flop will count from zero to 3 (NAND connected to pin NOT Q0 and Q1 to valid the count x3) and a low signal will be sent to the NE555 pin 4 (reset) to toggle to NE555 ouput Q pin 3 to zero volt.

 Toggling the ouput to zero volt will trigger the counter to resume from the previous address.